Dalhousie, New Brunswick

+Dalhousie (/dælˈhaʊzi/ dal-HOW-zee) is a former town in Restigouche County, New Brunswick.
+It was dissolved in 2023, when it amalgamated with Charlo to form the new Town of Heron Bay.
+The name Dalhousie is still retained for address purposes.
+Heron Bay is the northernmost municipality in New Brunswick.

 History

 Dalhousie is the shire town of Restigouche County and dates European settlement to 1800.
 The Town of Dalhousie has been through some very distinct periods between its founding in 1825 and today.
 Prior to 1825, few showed much interest in the northern part of the province, but in that year the Great Miramichi Fire raged through central New Brunswick and into Maine, destroying the forests that were the mainstay of the province's economy.
 Lumbermen looked north to the great pine stands of the Nipisiguit and the Restigouche.

 Dalhousie, located at the mouth of the Restigouche, began to grow.
 Soon it was a booming town and became the Shiretown of the newly created Restigouche County.
 Lumber and fishing were the main interests, although agriculture was more important in the early days than it is today.

 Dalhousie was the leading town of the area until the arrival of the railway following confederation.
 With steep hills at its back, the Intercolonial Railway (ICR) bypassed the town while its nearby rival, Campbellton, surged ahead.
 That would be the situation until the late 1920s, when Dalhousie was picked as the site of a giant paper mill.
 The International Paper Company built what was then one of the largest newsprint mills in the world and the town changed forever.
 From 1929 on, the mill would dominate life in Dalhousie.
 For a time, the deepwater port attracted ships to move ore from the Bathurst Mining Camp deposits (e.g. Heath Steele Mines) to various offshore smelters.